If you are thinking about having an abortion (termination of pregnancy), you can self refer to Forth Valley Termination of Pregnancy Service.

 What happens?

-- After 10 weeks, you may need extra doses of the second medicine.
+- After 10 weeks of pregnancy, you may need to take extra doses of the second medicine.

 Waiting time